the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-content-guide.md

 (cl-inclusive-events-website-accessibility)=
 ## Website Accessibility
-As reccomended in the {ref}`cl-inclusive-events-comms-website` section, it can be incredibly helpful to centralize information about your event in an online location such as a website.
+As recommended in the {ref}`cl-inclusive-events-comms-website` section, it can be incredibly helpful to centralize information about your event in an online location such as a website.

-If your event does decide to have a dedicated website, ensure that the site and its content meets Web Accessibility Standards.
+If your event does decide to have a dedicated website, ensure that the site and its content meet Web Accessibility Standards.

-The [Web Accessibility Initiative](https://www.w3.org/WAI/) provides 4 principles which provide guidance on how to ensure that websites and their content are accessible.
+The [Web Accessibility Initiative](https://www.w3.org/WAI/) has outlines 4 principles that provide guidance on how to ensure that websites and their content are accessible.

 We have provided a summary with actionable examples here, and you can view the full [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/fundamentals/accessibility-principles/) on the Web Accessibility Initiative's website.